Last updated on August 12th, 2021 at 06:43 pm

 Stress eating is super common, unfortunately.
 Instead of dealing with the worry we feel, we supplement it with food and caffeine.
 This is not ok.

-Not just because of weight gain, but more importantly the effect it’ll have on your mind, body, and soul.
+Not just because of weight gain, but more importantly the impact it’ll have on your mind, body, and soul.

 If you find yourself eating just for the sake of it, not because you’re actually hungry, these are some alternatives for you.